Web Search Results for "Rudyard Kipling"

 Facts.
 Photo from the Nobel Foundation archive.
 Rudyard Kipling.
 The Nobel Prize in Literature 1907.
 Born: 30 December 1865, Bombay, British India (now Mumbai, India) Died: 18 January 1936, London, United Kingdom.
 Residence at the time of the award: United Kingdom.

-Kipling, Rudyard Kipling?s poems and stories were extraordinarily popular in the late 19th and early 20th century, but after World War I his reputation as a serious writer suffered through his being widely viewed as a jingoistic imperialist.
-(His rehabilitation was attempted, however, by T.S.
-Eliot .)
+Rudyard Kipling - Poet, Novelist, Nobel Prize: Kipling?s poems and stories were extraordinarily popular in the late 19th and early 20th century, but after World War I his reputation as a serious writer suffered through his being widely viewed as a jingoistic imperialist.

 WHAT IS THIS?
 This is an unscreened compilation of results from several search engines.
 The sites listed are not necessarily recommended by Surfnetkids.com.